daarnolducsd/ep5book/docs/05-week5.md

 So a value of 0.2 indicates on average, an individuals location was visited 20 percent of the years between 1921-1956 (35 years total).
 In simpler terms, a value of 0.2 indicates 7 years, because 7 is 20 percent of 35.

-So we now have the data to answer our initial **question**: are people who live in places in which historical medical campaigns were more prevalent more likely to refuse blood tests today?
+So we now have the data to answer our initial question: are people who live in places in which historical medical campaigns were more prevalent more likely to refuse blood tests today?
 But first, let's highlight a few new aspects of the data that we will need to understand.

 First, if I browse the data, you will see the variable ``wealth_index`` looks like it is a string variable, yet it is highlighted in blue, not red